Terra Preta de Indio

 USAID Linkage Grant, CIAT-TSBF

-Field experiments were conducted in a collaboration with Dr. Marco Rondon, TSBF CIAT, Cali, Colombia, to study soil nutrient availability and leaching in acid soils as affected by biochar applications over four years.
+Field experiments were conducted in a collaboration with Dr. Marco Rondon, TSBF CIAT, Cali, Colombia, to study soil nutrient availability and leaching in acid soils as affected by biochar applications over four years, as well as the fate of biochar when applied to soil.
 Sites around Cali as well as in the savanna region of Colombia were chosen.
 Studies show significant yield increases of maize, improved pasture and native savanna.
 We monitored water percolation and nutrient leaching as well as mineralization and leaching of biochar itself.
-Publications are expected to appear inlate 2008 or early 2009.

 Maize growth of a biochar trial in Colombia, Photo: J. Major)